strategineer/personal-website/content/books/2023-05-11/index.md

 ---
-title: "To Hold Up the Sky"
-authors: "Cixin Liu"
+authors: Cixin Liu
+books/tags:
+- fiction
+- science fiction
+- short story collection
 date: 2023-05-11
+params:
+  isbn13: '9781250306081'
 star_rating: 2
-books/tags:
-  - "fiction"
-  - "science fiction"
-  - "short story collection"
+title: To Hold Up the Sky
 ---

 To Hold Up the Sky is a collection of short stories from Liu Cixin who's mostly